NASA-AMMOS/aerie-docs/docs/overview/design/arch-decision-records/adr-01XX-ap-seq-coupling.md

   - Seen this done with separate service for authentication and roles, but fine grained permissions make this more challenging
   - User management component separate from applications which is integratable with 3rd party solutions

+#### Database

+Option 1: Shared Database Schema

+- Maintain a single PostgreSQL instance with separate schemas for planning and sequencing.
+- Access to tables is controlled based on deployment configuration (e.g., if only planning is deployed, sequencing tables are not used).
+- Benefits: Easier integration for customers using both components, no need for complex data synchronization.
+- Drawbacks: Coupling at the database level still exists.

+Option 2: Separate Databases with Data Sync

+- Deploy independent PostgreSQL instances for planning and sequencing when needed.
+- Use an event-driven data sync mechanism (e.g., Kafka, RabbitMQ) to ensure data consistency when both components are deployed.
+- Benefits: True independence of components, reducing risk of schema changes affecting the other.
+- Drawbacks: More complexity in data synchronization.

+#### Authentication and Authorization

+#### UI

+Options???

+- Dynamic UI Configuration: Implement feature flags or configuration settings that control which UI elements are displayed based on deployment settings.
+- API-Driven UI Behavior: The frontend should dynamically adjust based on API responses—if a sequencing API is unavailable, related UI elements should be hidden.

+#### Data Exchange and Interoperability

+- Exportable Data: Ensure all data exchanged between planning and sequencing can be exported via UI and API for external system integration.
+- Standardized Data Format: Define JSON or Protobuf-based standardized formats for activity plans, sequence templates, and other data.
+- Inter-Service Communication:
+  - When both services are deployed, they communicate via direct API calls.
+  - When deployed separately, customers can use batch exports or webhook-based updates.

 ## Decision

+- What do we do with repo organization?

+- Should we version planning/sequencing API contract?
+Probably...

+- Likely want to just have a single database for joint deployment

+- A&A

+  - Use the same gateway service, even if deployed separately?
+  - Implement SSO?
+  - Use Federated Role-Based Access Control (RBAC)? (global user roles across components)
+  - The authentication gateway issues JWT tokens that include role and permission claims, which are validated by the individual services.?????

 - What do we do with sequence templates if someone is using one component vs. another...